Home Artists Posts Import Register

 “No, I only crossed a few meters.
 And it’s not something I can repeat.”
 Not without Hobbes' last assistance and all his Favor.

 “Where’s Keandra?”
-Kai used their silence to change subjects.
+Kai used their silence to change subject.
 “She came here with you, right?”

 The trio shared a guilty look, gathering in a corner of the chamber to gesture and whisper among themselves.
 “He could be lying.
-We don’t—” Caeli's voice rose before she went back to distrustful murmurs.
+We don’t—” Caeli's voice rose before she went back to murmur.

-Coming to some sort of agreement.
-The girl pursed her lips in a corner while Niel stepped forward.
+Coming to some sort of agreement, Caeli stood nailed in the corner, lips pursed, and Niel stepped forward.
 “Kea’s outside.”

 Kai blinked.
 “What do you mean outside?”
 He stared daggers at them.
 How could they be so calm if she was with those monsters?